ivanrg99/esplang/README.md

 # esplang
-Tokenizer for a programming language with spanish-like syntax.
+Tokenizer for a programming language with Spanish-like syntax.